pyscaffold/pyscaffold/docs/extensions.rst

 the project structure representation, but complex actions may require specialized coding.
 The :mod:`~pyscaffold.api.helpers` module provides a special :class:`logger <pyscaffold.log.ReportLogger>` object useful in these situations.
-Please refer to :ref:`cookiecutter-extension` for a practical example.
+Please refer to `pyscaffoldext-cookiecutter`_ for a practical example.

 Other options that should be considered are the ``update`` and ``force``